-Guadalajara has earned its place on Mexico’s party map because of its student population that loves to dance through the night and its huge gay population.
+Guadalajara has earned its place on Mexico’s party map because of its student population that loves to dance through the night and its substantial gay community.

 When I first visited Guadalajara a couple of years back, I was blown away by the vibrancy of the gay scene there.